 Whether MAT credit can be considered as a deferred tax asset per AS 22?

-As per AS 22 deferred tax asset and liability arise due to the difference between book income & taxable income and do not rise on account of tax expense itself.
+As per AS 22 deferred tax assets and liability arise due to the difference between book income & taxable income and do not rise on account of tax expense itself.
 MAT does not give rise to any difference between book income and taxable income.
 It is not appropriate to consider MAT credit as a deferred tax asset in accordance with AS 22.